 - increase font size

-- change the cursor
+- change font type

-- change the font
+- change cursor

 You’ve probably heard and experienced the adage, “If it sounds too good to be true, it probably is.”